msyamkumar/cs220-f21-projects/p4/README.md

 This project will focus on conditional statements.
 To start, download `project.py`, `test.py`, `type_effectiveness_stats.csv` and `pokemon_stats.csv`.
 You'll do your work in a Jupyter Notebook, producing a `main.ipynb` file.
 You'll test as usual by running `python test.py` to test your `main.ipynb` file.

 We won't explain how to use the project module here (the code in the `project.py` file).
 The lab this week is designed to teach you how it works.
-So, before starting p4, take a look at [lab-p4](https://github.com/msyamkumar/cs220-f21-projects/tree/main/lab-p4).
+So, before starting p4, take a look at [lab-p4](https://github.com/msyamkumar/cs220-f21-projects/tree/main/lab-p4). **Copy/paste all the helper functions you wrote in lab-p4 `practice.ipynb` to your `main.ipynb` for this project**.
+You must use these helper functions where relevant.
+Additional directions will be provided when you must invoke a function you defined in lab.

 This project consists of writing code to answer 20 questions.
 If you're answering a particular question in a cell in your notebook, you need to put a comment in the cell so we know what you're answering.
 For example, if you're answering question 13, the first line of your cell should start with `#q13` or `#Q13`.